Fasol0/kicad_vibrotactile_BCI_shield/README.md

 ## Updates from initial version:

 - Changed software from Altium to Kicad (ver.
-6), the reference software used by CNRS (free and open source).
+6)
-- PCB dimensions reduced to 99.00 x 53.34mm.
+- PCB dimensions reduced to 99.00 x 53.34mm
 - obsolete MOSFET BS170G replaced by BS170
 - Motor connectors reference replaced to 282834-2 (smaller footprint, and higher availability)
 - Resistors R1 to R12 changed from 6.8 Ohm to 24 Ohm